pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 1.18: As a regular/admin user I can click on the "Rugby Boots" filter, and filter by Adidas Kakari, Adidas Malice or All Rugby Boots
 - User Story 1.19: As a regular/admin user I can click on the "Jerseys" filter, and filter by Leinster, Munster, Ulster or All Jerseys
 - User Story 1.20: As a regular/admin user I can click on the "Accessories" filter, and filter by Balls, Gum shields, Protection or All Accessories
+- User Story 1.21: As a regular/admin user if I encounter an error on the site, I will be navigated to the applicable 400, 403, 404 or 500 error page
 - User Story 2.1: As an admin/regular user four text messages are displayed with icons regarding delivery, packaging, dispatch and knowledge
 - User Story 2.2: As a regular user the footer is displayed with a logo, product links(Rugby Boots, Jerseys, Accessories), website links(Profile/News/Sale)
 - User Story 2.4: As a regular user I can sign up for a newsletter by entering my email address and clicking Signup.
 I will receive an email after signing up